systematic-magic/AgingPubMed/editorials_pdf.rst

 16.4.
 Check that "Copyright:" is followed by one of the following options:

-	- single author surname followed by dot (.) [in case where paper has only one author]
+	- single author surname followed by period (.) [in case where paper has only one author]

-	- 2 author surnames divided by "and" and followed by dot (.) [in case where paper has 2 authors]
+	- 2 author surnames divided by "and" and followed by period (.) [in case where paper has 2 authors]

 	- one author surname followed by `et al.` [in case where paper has more than 2 authors]